Electronic Mail: < firstname.lastname@example.org >

 Andrew Carnegie Free Library and Music Hall

-Today, 2006 April 22, marks the 104th anniversary of the official dedication, by Library Donor Andrew Carnegie, of the Andrew Carnegie Free Library and Music Hall.
-My congratulations go to the Board of Trustees and loyal staff of this institution for providing a wonderful public service all these many years, often under trying circumstances.
-As is my custom, today is the day I provide my annual monetary donation to the Andrew Carnegie Free Library and Music Hall of one dollar for each year following the official dedication.
-Enclosed, please find my personal check for $104, made out to the Andrew Carnegie Free Library.
+Today, 2008 April 22, marks the 106th anniversary of the official dedication, by Library Donor Andrew Carnegie, of the Andrew Carnegie Free Library and Music Hall.
+As has been my custom over the last several years, today is the day I provide my annual monetary donation to the Andrew Carnegie Free Library and Music Hall of one dollar for each year following the official dedication.
+Enclosed, please find my personal check for $106, made out to the Andrew Carnegie Free Library.